PapenfussLab/sv_tools/README.md

                 )
     ```

--   `identifiability` and `simulator` contains code for exploring how
+-   `identifiability` and `simulator` contain code for exploring how
-changes in donor chromosomes show up in the diagrams produced by
+changes in donor chromosomes show up in the plots produced by
 `sv_diagram`.
+They're not so well-documented as the other
+submodules.
 Donor chromosomes are represented using strings like
-`AABD'E`, where `'` denotes reverse complement and `ABCDE` represents
+`AABD'E`, where `'` denotes reverse complement, and `ABCDE` represents
 the unrearranged chromosome.

     An example structural variant diagram for the donor chromosome